ForEvolve/forevolve.github.io/_drafts/en/2023-12-01-an-atypical-asp-net-core-8-design-patterns-guide-third-edition.md

 -   Reorder subjects, starting with separation of concerns, DRY, and KISS instead of SOLID.
 Moved SOLID after.
 -   Rewrite SOLID code samples.
 They are now simpler and more enterprise focused than game focused.
 -   Rewrite the covariant and contravariant explanation and sample using generics.
+-   PLANNED: Add "you aren’t gonna need it (YAGNI) principle"

 ## Chapter 4-6